About the BE SEEN Study

 In the BE SEEN Study, the study medication is given as a subcutaneous (under the skin) injection.

-For the first part of the study treatment period, you will be randomly assigned (like drawing a straw) to one of two treatment groups.
-One group will receive the investigational drug, bimekizumab, the other group will receive a placebo.
+In the main study period, you will be randomly assigned (like drawing a straw) to either the investigational drug, bimekizumab, or a placebo.
 A placebo looks like bimekizumab but contains no medicinally active ingredients.

-For the second part of the treatment period and the extension period, all participants will receive bimekizumab.
+For the extension period, all participants will receive bimekizumab.
 The study team at the study centre will explain everything you need to know about this process.

 participants